 Bayesian priors were specified as the arithmetic mean of each intervention area’s alcohol-related hospital admission or crime rates in the pre-intervention period, and the initial value as the corresponding rate in the year 2009.
 The variance was specified as inverse Gamma distributions with a prior of 10% of pre-intervention standard deviations of each outcome for each area, with the same starting values.
 A seasonal component of length 4 was specified with the prior standard deviations similarly set to 10% of the standard deviation of the pre-intervention outcome.
 Spike-and-slab priors were set to expect that each model would be informed by 10 areas (i.e. 10 non-Null parameters) based on an initial trial run, and initial values for all regression coefficients set to ‘0’.
 The standard deviation of the regression coefficients was also set to 10% of the standard deviation of the pre-intervention outcomes, and the prior expected explained variance was set to 85% with 25 degrees of freedom (based on initial trial run).

-[26]
+The results are presented as point estimates and Bayesian 95% Credible Intervals which, in contrast to frequentist confidence intervals, describe the probability that the true value lies within the interval; given the model and the data (a good discussion can be found in [26]).

 Mixing of the Markov Chain Monte Carlo (MCMC) chains was inspected visually by trace and density plots, and Raftery-Lewis diagnostic tests with default accuracy of 0.005 were used to evaluate mixing, correlation and inappropriate starting values (interpreting Dependence factor (I) > 5 as indicative of problems).
 Geweke diagnostics and Heidelberger-Welch tests were calculated to evaluate MCMC chain stability.
 Mean and range of one-step prediction errors were calculated and Durbin-Watson tests used to evaluate residual correlation in these [27].